propiro/BTT_TF_Cloud_AFW/README.md

 **WARNING: Don't insert the BTT device the same time in a SD slot because of back feeding the voltage or remove the LM1117 voltage regulator (see below)!**

 6. Upload it to the device
-7. When PlatformIO (esptool) is trying to connect to the BTT device press and hold the BOOT switch and hit the RESET switch a shot of time.
+7. When PlatformIO (esptool) is trying to connect to the BTT device press and hold the BOOT switch and hit the RST switch a shot of time.

 ```
 Uploading .pio/build/esp12e/firmware.bin